The Judgment of Believers

 There is another reason why breaking one law makes us guilty of all.
 One transgression is enough to show that under the right circumstances, we would commit any other transgression.
 If a sinner chooses a somewhat moral life, he is merely serving his own convenience.
 He is upholding his moral pride by avoiding the bad conscience that would follow greater sin.
 If any social penalties would also follow, he is avoiding them as well.
 But if these penalties were altogether removed, conscience would afford little protection.
 Only one slip into sinful pleasure would leave his conscience weaker, so that a second sin would be easier than the first.
 Then, against the fading resistance of conscience, the third would be easier than the second, and the fourth easier than the third, until the course of his life became a gradual slide into thoroughgoing hedonism.
 Somewhere along the downward slope his conscience would cease to function, and the silencing of its voice would leave him capable of every sin.
 Formerly he limited his transgressions to indulging fleshly appetites.
 Now he can attack others and leave them devastated.
 He can even commit murder.

 Cruelty always lies at the end of sin’s progression to worse forms.
 Generally when a person first falls into sin, he sees it as a good time, but later, after sin becomes habitual, he realizes that to go on satisfying himself, he must pay the price of hurting somebody else.
-Sin then has such a strong hold on his will that, sooner or later, he will agree to the terms, especially if he feels secure from social penalties or, blinded by passion, fails to consider them.
+Sin then has such a strong hold on his will that, sooner or later, he will agree to the terms, especially if he feels secure from social penalties or, if blinded by passion, he fails to consider them.
 There will not be enough love or pity or common decency left in his heart to hold him back.

 Thus, every sinner is capable of every sin.
 The proof is that the sins of the human race soon leaped beyond the pleasure-seeking disobedience of Adam and Eve.
 In the next generation, brother murdered brother.